lixvbnet/LC/Playground/BinarySearch.md

 	l, r := 0, n
 	for l < r {
 		m := l + (r - l) / 2

+        // (optional) return result if condition is met
+        //if some_condition {
+        //    return xxx
+        //}

 		if f(m) {
 			r = m
 		} else {